Ampermetr123/otus-c-2022-09/logger/readme.md

 #include "troll_reg_level.h"
 ```

-After that you can use printf-like
-`troll_{category}` functionm where `category` is the name of defined category.

-3. Start internal server before use
+3. Start internal server:
 ```
 troll_init("127.0.0.1:19999", 2048);
 ```

 `"127.0.0.1:19999"` - is troll server address
 `2048` - is size of buffer, where stored logg messages

-4. use it
+4. Now you can use printf-like function to log messages with
+`troll_{category}` function (`category` is the name of defined category).

 ```
  troll_info("Hello world %d!", i);
 ```

-5. don't forget to release when program terminates
+5. Don't forget to stop serever and free resources when program is terminating
 ```
 troll_release();
 ```

-6. while you programm is running you can
+6. While your programm is running you can
 see all recent messages on-line via browser
 `http://127.0.0.1:19999`